 Logo Working to Give Wild Cats a Future

-This first reserve was bought in pursuit of this new policy in Misiones, Argentina.
-There are five species of cats (about 40 individuals) living there in an area of virgin forest and funds are being sought to enable the reserve to be expanded so that jaguars, which vanished from the area about 80 years ago, can be reintroduced.
+Our first reserve was bought in pursuit of this policy where there is Ocelot, Margay, Oncilla, Jaguarundi and Puma (about 40 individuals) living in an area of virgin forest.
+Funds are currently being sought to enable the reserve to expand so that the Jaguar, which vanished from the area about 80 years ago, can be reintroduced.
 The reserve was, until recently, managed by a charity set up for the purpose in Argentina, the Fundación Selva Misionera, or Mission Rainforest Foundation.
 It has now been adopted by the government of Misiones as a Provincial Park and is a partnership between the charity and the government.

-The Trust is now planning to purchase more natural habitat to create more protected areas.
-If our plans are successful, these new reserves will be located in seven different countries and will add substantially to the number of cat species protected on land bought by the Trust.
+The Cat Survival Trust is now planning to purchase and acquire more natural habitat to create further protected areas.
+If our plans are successful, these new reserves will be located in seven different countries and will contribute substantially to the number of wild cat species protected in habitat reserves bought by the Trust.

 The Cat Survival Trust is a registered charity in England and Wales (272187) Logo: HappyToast@b3ta Web design: Puromycin@b3ta